Sibyx/django_api_forms/docs/fields.md

 # Fields

-Even if we tried to use maximum of native Django field, we had to override some of them to be more fit for RESTful applications.
+Even if we tried to most of the native Django fields, we had to override some of them to be more fit for RESTful applications.
 Also we introduced new ones, to cover extra functionality like nested requests.
 In this section we will explain our intentions and describe their usage.